apache/drill/metastore/iceberg-metastore/README.md

 `[METASTORE_ROOT_DIRECTORY]/[COMPONENT_LOCATION]/dfs/tmp/nation` folder.

-If `dfs.tmp.nation` is un-partitioned, it's metadata will be stored in two parquet files: one file with general table information, another file with default segment information.
+If `dfs.tmp.nation` is un-partitioned, it's metadata will be stored in two Parquet files: one file with general table information, another file with default segment information.
 If `dfs.tmp.nation` is partitioned, it will have also one file with general information and `N` files with top-level segments information.